Corb3t/Marvel-Flask-Python-Project-SI-507/README.md

 ## How to Run

-1. Install the requirements from requirements.txt by running the following code in your terminal: 'pip install -r requirements.txt'
+1. Install the requirements from requirements.txt by running the following code in your terminal: ''pip install -r requirements.txt''

-2. Run 'SI507_final_project.py' by cd'ing to the file's folder, and running 'python SI507_final_project.py'
+2. Run 'SI507_final_project.py' by cd'ing to the file's folder, and running ''python 'SI507_final_project.py''

 3. Once the database's tables are created, users can then access the flask routes by going to: ``http://127.0.0.1:5000/``